hipe/tmx/lib/skylab/git-viz/doc/issues/005-the-application-narrative.md

   pass, but the other dots in the name would make it fail because it would not pass the white ("pass-filter") regex.

-• if the filename has any captiol letters this would not pass, but the files we are looking for must not have capitol letters anyway pursuant to our [#hl-156] name conventions on filenames.
+• it is undefined whether filenames with capitol letters would pass, but the file we are looking for must not have capitol letters pursuant to our [#hl-156] name conventions on filenames.